 President Mahinda Rajapaksa

-President Mahinda Rajapaksa, the 5th President of the Democratic Socialist Republic of Sri Lanka and current Chair-In-Office of the Commonwealth assumed his second term of office on November 19, 2010.
+President Mahinda Rajapaksa, the 5th President of the Democratic Socialist Republic of Sri Lanka, assumed his second term of office on November 19, 2010.

 He established a record in Sri Lankan political history with being the first Executive President to lead his party to a landslide victory in Parliamentary Elections held just over two months after being elected for a second term of office as Executive President with an overwhelming majority of 1,842,749, polling 6,015,934 votes.